usgs/aqts-capture-cloudwatch-dashboard/README.md

 This tool uses the AWS Python SDK (boto3) to create, update, and deploy a cloudwatch dashboard for the purpose of monitoring the aqts-capture etl assets.

+### How it works
+Using the Jenkins job runner, we build a docker container with python installed, then run the python entry-point script to begin creating a cloudwatch dashboard.

 ### Unit testing
 Make sure you have python version 3.8 (or later), pip, and venv installed, then run: